carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 If you now ask the terminal to print the working directory with `pwd` it will show some local directory in your local computer.
-You can copy files from you locarl to your remote machine and viceversa.
+You can copy files from you local to your remote machine and viceversa.
 A general guideline using the command secure copy (`scp`) would be as follows:
 ~~~
 $ scp <where is the file> <where you want the file to be>